APCTDA/fraud-detect-demo-app/README.md

 - `npm run preview`: Preview production build
 - `npm run lint`: Run ESLint
 - `npm run type-check`: Run TypeScript type checking

+## Continuous Integration/Deployment

+This project uses GitHub Actions for CI/CD:

+- Automatic Docker image builds on push to main branch
+- Images are pushed to Docker Hub
+- Build cache optimization for faster builds

+To set up the CI/CD pipeline:

+1. Add the following secrets to your GitHub repository:
+   - `DOCKERHUB_USERNAME`: Your Docker Hub username
+   - `DOCKERHUB_TOKEN`: Your Docker Hub access token

+2. The workflow will automatically build and push images on each push to the main branch.

 ## Deployment